pingcap/docs-cn/tidb-monitoring-api.md

 You can use the following two types of interfaces to monitor the TiDB cluster state:

-- [The state interface](#use-the-state-interface): this interface uses the HTTP interface to get the component information.
+- [The state interface](#running-status): this interface uses the HTTP interface to get the component information.
+- [Storage information](#storage-information): this interface uses the HTTP interface to get the storage information of data tables.
 - [The metrics interface](#use-the-metrics-interface): this interface uses Prometheus to record the detailed information of the various operations in components and views these metrics using Grafana.

 ## Use the state interface